CopernicaMarketingSoftware/DNS-CPP/README.md

 # DNS-CPP

 This is a C++ library for asynchronous DNS lookups.
-This experimental library is still under development.
-We built it to learn the dirty details and internals of DNS and DNSSEC.
-It's still work in progress and not in use in any real life applications, so expect the API to change -- or this project to die early.

 ## Set up an event loop integration